 If you’re lucky enough to have some snow, how about making a snow volcano?
 We love making these in lots of different colours.

-Try making frost.
+Find out how to make frost.
 This one is always very popular in our house, watch as the frost appears on the side on the can.

 If you fancy getting out and about, these fun ideas for things to do with sticks and leaves will keep kids of all ages busy.